 As always, include your prayer team in the process.
-As you seek God's direction moving forward, don't hesitate to share with your prayer team.
+As you seek God's direction moving forward, don't hesitate to share that with the your prayer team.
 Also, don't forget to give them a final report of everything that is happening in the group.